fanux/cattle/README.md

 ```
 $ cattle scale -f service==online -n 5      # scale by service, which container has `-l service=online`
 $ cattle scale -f name==nginx -n 5          # scale by container name, which container has `--name nginx`
-$ cattle scale -f foo==bar -n 5             # scale by label, just select a container has `foo=bar` label, and scale it(not all the containers!).
+$ cattle scale -f foo==bar -n 5             # scale by the label, just select a container has `foo=bar` label, and scale it(not all the containers!).
 ```
-The same app will not scale up again, judged by lable `-l app=xxx`:
+The same app will not scale up again, judged by label `-l app=xxx`:
 ```
   php:2 total                                            php:2+3=5 total
   redis:1 total                                          redis:1+3=4 total